jostylr/role-dnd-hybrid/src/fudge.md

 1. GURPS use a non-uniform distribution.
 This was nice.
 But the numbers are very fiddly and crunchy.
 Seems unnecessary.
 2. There are a ton of skills, advantages, disadvantages, etc.
-3. They have a lot of useful source books on various topics, such as running campaigns using Fantasy, Horror, differet Power systems, Magic systems, etc.
+3. They have a lot of useful source books on various topics, such as running campaigns using Fantasy, Horror, different Power systems, Magic systems, etc.

 Conclusion: Get a lot of inspiration from here and have it be a place for players to dip into.